-- Be cautious of de-wormers that claim to kill encysted larvae, since in order to do so the drug must chemically alter the intestinal membrane to access the larvae.
+- Be cautious of dewormers that kill encysted larvae, since in order to do so the drug must chemically alter the intestinal membrane to access the larvae.
 In sensitive horses this can lead to leaky gut, malnutrition, colic, and weight loss – sometimes extreme.

-- Chemical de-wormers often trigger the unaffected encysted larvae to emerge and develop into adult worms as soon as the drug is gone from the horse’s system.
-These newly developed adult parasites begin to shed eggs immediately and, depending on the time of year, can begin developing into parasites almost immediately.
+- Chemical dewormers often trigger the unaffected encysted larvae to emerge and develop into adult worms as soon as the drug is gone from the horse’s system.
+These newly developed adult parasites begin to shed eggs and, depending on the time of year, can begin developing into parasites almost immediately.
 Consider using 2-3 smaller dosages once per week for 2-3 weeks afterward.

 - Only 30% of the horses in any herd (usually those with the lowest resistance) are carrying the majority of the parasite load.
 This means that nearly 70% of our horses are subjected to excessive and unnecessary chemicals on a regular basis.

 - Chemical parasite control measures shift our focus away from more natural parasite preventions such as controlling environmental contamination and keeping our horses intestinal health resistant to infections of all kinds, including parasites.

 - Chemical dewormers are very much still a necessity for horses with a heavy parasite load, those who have not been treated on a regular basis, those horses who are primarily out on grass, and those horses who have encysts, of which there are many.
 Horses on hay-only diets are far less prone to parasite loads than horses on grass.